mrbackend/java-trampoline/docs/user-guide.md

 ## Don't do this

-A developer who's unfamiliar with trampolines might try to write the two-children branch like this:
+A developer who's unfamiliar with trampolines might try to write the two-children branch traversal like this:
 ```java
 (leftChild, rightChild) -> Trampoline.suspend(() -> {
     B leftAcc = trampolinedFoldLeft(leftChild, reduce, init).run();